biasharaconnect/vendor/privacy-policy.md

 If you reside in certain territories, including the EU, you have a number of rights in relation to your personal information.
 While some of these rights apply generally, certain rights apply only in certain limited cases.
 We describe these rights below:

 Access.
 You may have the right to access and receive a copy of the personal information we hold about you by contacting me using the contact information below.

 Change, restrict, delete.
 You may also have rights to change, restrict my use of, or delete your personal information.
 Absent exceptional circumstances (like where we are required to store data for legal reasons) we will generally delete your personal information upon request.
 Object.
 You can object to our processing of some of your information based on my legitimate interests and receiving marketing messages from us after providing your express consent to receive them.
 In such cases, we will delete your personal information unless we have compelling and legitimate grounds to continue using that information or if it is needed for legal reasons.
 Complain.
 If you reside in the EU and wish to raise a concern about our use of your information (and without prejudice to any other rights you may have), you have the right to do so with your local data protection authority.

 Contacting us
-BLINK is committed to protecting your privacy.
-All personal information collected through this website will be held securely in accordance with the Article 16 of the Constitution of the United Republic of Tanzania. for any further queries or comments please contact us using our contact form.
+Biashara Connect is committed to protecting your privacy.
+All personal information collected through this website will be held securely in accordance with the Article 16 of the Constitution of the United Republic of Tanzania. for any further queries or comments please contact us using our email: info@biasharaconnect.co.tz.